Reduce, Reuse, Recycle, Innovate!

 First public Electric Vehicle charging stations in Monroe County

 In 2012, the Town of Penfield installed a public Electric Vehicle charging station at the Penfield Community Center–this was the first public EV station in Monroe County.
 That was soon followed by an EV charging station at the Penfield Town Hall and another in Harris Whalen Park.
-In 2020/2021, the Town is installing four more EV charging stations in the SE corner of the Four Corners Public Parking lot.
-This installation will be connected to a New York State EV charging station network.
 Since 2012, the Town has hosted annual Electric Vehicle car shows for enthusiasts and interested residents.

 Powering up with renewable solar